HackTestes/MemoryScanner/docs/UnknownValues.md

     * Address per match: 4 GiB (512 MiB x 8)
     * Range: 12 GiB or 8 GiB (512 x 24 or 512 x 16)

 Here the **address per match** uses the least amount of memory.
-The range can use up to 3 times as much memory.
+The range can use up to 3 times more memory.

 You can notice that this pattern wastes up to 2 extra bytes per match with the range strategy.